Smart Glasses: Why are Machines Becoming Glasses?

 The race toward thinner lenses, lighter frames, and more natural designs is not merely a competition over appearance.

-It is an attempt to create a state in which humans no longer consciously notice the machine itself.
+It is an attempt to create a state in which people no longer feel the presence of the machine itself.

 3. Devices That Became Glasses: The Shift Beyond Smartphones